Samuel-Aborah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Dont just count your directories , make your directories count A script that counts the number of directories and sub directories in the current directory including hidden directories.

+12. What's new
+Create a script that displays the 10 newest files in the current directory